abitj/volunteerocks/README.md

 **How to run VolunteeRocks App:**

-* Go to addFunc directory
+* Go to volunteerockApp/app directory
 * Build the server by running the command < mvn spring-boot:run >
-* Run the app using the command < spring run app.groovy >
 * Go to a web browser and type in < localhost:8080 >

 **How to use User Interface:**

 **Add Volunteer Information:**
+* Go to a web browser and type in <localhost:8080/vol>
 * Click on add Volunteer Information button
 * Enter volunteer information in the text boxes (full name, location, email)
 * Click on Submit button